 It tastes best to serve freshly fried, you can serve on its own, just sprinkle with chilli salt seasonings.
 Or you can serve with your favourite dipping sauce.
 We love to serve with spicy mayo dipping sauce.
 And here is how to make it at home :

 Spicy Mayo Dipping Sauce

-Mix two tablespoon of Japanese mayonnaise (or regular mayonnaise) and one teaspoon of hot chilli sauce in a small bowl.
+Mix two tablespoons of Japanese mayonnaise (or regular mayonnaise) and one teaspoon of hot chilli sauce in a small bowl.
 Sprinkle Japanese Shichimi chilli powder or hot red chilli flakes.
-That’s it!
+That's it!